 Place sliced cabbage in a bowl.
-Place all of the sliced cabbage into a large mixing bowl and mix with 2 tablespoons of salt.
+Place all of the sliced cabbage into a large mixing bowl and mix with two teaspoon of salt.
 Let stand for 10 minutes.

 With very clean (!) hands, massage the cabbage for about 10 minutes to release juices.
 Yes, 10 minutes in order to get that liquid out of the cabbage.
 Consider it a great hand and forearm exercise!

 Sprinkle remaining salt on the cabbage as well as optional caraway seeds.

 Next, stuff the cabbage into a large glass food container.
 Top the container with a quartered onion to weigh it down.
 This helps pack the cabbage down and keep it in the brine you’re making.
 Then, cover with a paper towel or clean cloth towel and seal it with a rubber band.

 Place the whole thing in a cool spot overnight and, in the morning, make sure the sauerkraut is totally submerged in liquid.
 This is how the magic will happen.
 Cabbage “scum” will form.
 Don’t worry, this is totally normal.
 Check on the cabbage every other day, skimming off any that forms on the surface.

 Finally, after at least four weeks, your homemade sauerkraut is ready!
 Store it safely in an airtight container in the refrigerator for up to six months.Print